Behavior Modification Training – Itsaboutdog

 This stage depends almost entirely on the owner.
 A canine consultant can show how to act in this or that case, but the owner himself always does the daily work.

-In other words, it both arises within a specific environment and is assessed as a problem only by specific people.
-Therefore, it is precisely those people who are with the dog constantly who must implement all the recommendations.
+In other words, it arises within a specific environment and is assessed as a problem only by particular people.
+Therefore, those people who are constantly with the dog must implement all the recommendations.
 This will also allow owners to learn to feel their dog and gain control over it.

-It is very important that the consultant dog trainer explains to the dog’s owner what should and should not be expected from the dog after behavior correction begins.
+It is essential that the consultant dog trainer explains to the dog’s owner what should and should not be expected from the dog after behavior correction begins.
 It is unlikely that a miracle will happen and everything will change in one day.
-The situation will change gradually, there will be successes, but there will also be failures.
+The situation will change gradually.
+There will be successes, but there will also be failures.

-You shouldn’t give up if something goes wrong, but you shouldn’t relax when the first serious successes appear.
-Problem behavior takes a long time to form and becomes a habit, and replacing one habit with another will require a lot of work.
+You shouldn’t give up if something goes wrong but shouldn’t relax when the first profound successes appear.
+Problem behavior takes a long time to form and becomes a habit; replacing one habit with another will require a lot of work.

 The number of meetings with the dog handler at this stage can vary greatly.
 If the dog’s behavior begins to change, there is no need for frequent meetings.
 If, after the agreed time, the owner does not see any changes, you need to meet and find out what exactly the owner did and why his actions did not have an effect.